fargeo/djangomeetup/index.md

 <!-- Ryan -->
 # How Arches Does it with Django

-Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design
+- Standard MVT Pattern
+- Django ORM for Data Access
+- Class Based Views and Template Inheritance
+- Code first approach to data modeling using migrations
+- Language localization
+- Standard Django User Authentication with custom additions
+- Django Projects

 ---
-## MVT Pattern

-[FILL IN TEXT]
----
-## Migrations

-[FILL IN TEXT]
----
 ## Security

-- Arches uses Django security to authenticate users, and provide different levels of user permissions.

-- Permissions are managed in the Arches permissions manager and in the Django admin interface.
+- In Arches permissions are managed in the Arches Permissions Manager and in the Django admin interface.
 - Arches utilizes both Django-included and custom password validators.
 Extends default validators to use custom help text.
+- django-guardian to have per object permissions

 ---